Death of Sohrabuddin Sheikh: Encounter

-On 23 November 2005, Sohrabuddin Sheikh was traveling on a public bus with his wife, Kauser Bi, from Hyderabad to Sangli, Maharashtra.
+On 23 November 2005, Sohrabuddin Sheikh was travelling on a public bus with his wife, Kauser (Kausar) Bi, from Hyderabad to Sangli, Maharashtra.
 At 01:30 am, the Gujarat police ATS stopped the bus and took them away.
-Kauser wanted to stay with her husband, but was taken to a Disha farmhouse outside Ahmedabad instead.

-Three days later, Sheikh was killed in an encounter on a highway at Vishala Circle near Ahmedabad.
+She wanted to stay with her husband but was taken to a Disha farmhouse outside Ahmedabad instead.
+Three days later, Sheikh was killed in an encounter killing on a highway at Vishala Circle near Ahmedabad.
 The report filed in the Supreme Court by the Central Bureau of Investigation (CBI) quotes a number of witnesses and builds up a narrative of the killing.

 Exposure and state investigations

 The encounter killing was not exposed until a media report made a year later.
 This report, together with a petition filed in the Supreme Court by Sheikh's brother, led to investigations into the incident.
 In April 2007, senior state police officers were arrested for their connection to the case.